pjuric/pjuric/README.md

 - 🎓 Recently acquired bachelor's degree in <i>Business Information Technology Systems</i>.
 - ✅ Some of my main goals in the next few years are to <b>graduate</b> and build a professional career as a <b>web developer</b>.
 - 📈 Eager to learn, adapt, develop and progress.
-- 📚 Fluent in Croatian/Serbian/Bosnian and English.
-Beginner level and still learning Spanish and German.
+- 📚 Fluent in Croatian and English.
+Beginner level and still learning Spanish and German languages.
 - 🔨 Currently working on solo projects, attending online courses, learning new technologies and looking for experience and practice in related IT fields.